-Any applications submitted after this date will be subject to a \$150.00 application processing fee.
-The College is not responsible for those students who fail to apply by the deadline since graduation orders must be placed well in advance.
-Students who meet requirements but do not apply for graduation will not be listed in the graduation roster nor will completion of degree be indicated on the student transcript.
-No diploma will be ordered for students who do not apply for graduation.
-Students who are short of curriculum requirements by more than three credits or owe the college any outstanding balance will not participate in commencement.
+The graduation ceremony takes place in May of each year at the conclusion of the spring semester.
+Students who complete requirements at the end of the previous summer or fall semester, in addition to those who have completed their requirements in the spring semester, are invited to take part in the annual Commencement ceremony.
+Students who meet degree requirements but do not apply for graduation will not be listed in the graduation roster nor will completion of degree be indicated on the student transcript.
+Students who are short of curriculum requirements by more than three (3) credits or owe the College any outstanding balance will not be allowed to participate in commencement.